- Riding the Waves of Sexuality

 If the girl does not stop him, that is consent from her to “go all the way”.
 Boys need to understand that “no means no.” Actually, he needs to hear a clear, absolute, affirmative, out-loud ‘yes’ and then still refrain.
 Silence does not mean ‘yes.’

 Tips for Guiding Your Children to Develop Healthy Attitudes about Sex and Sexuality

 One of the most difficult jobs of being a parent is to nurture your child as he finds his sexual identity and to teach sexual restraint and ethics while not scaring the child or creating negative attitudes about sexual intimacy.
 Here are some tips you can use so that your talks are effective:

-- Role play with your teen about how to avoid or get out of difficult situations in which he/she might feel pressured.
+Use role-playing techniques with your teen to help them learn how to avoid or get out of difficult situations in which he/she might feel pressured.

 Teens need to have information that is value-free, about anatomy, birth control, safe sex and sexually transmitted diseases as well as romantic relationships and their emotional and social consequences.
 But the topic of sex is not value-free and some of your conversations with your teen should not be either.